 You may have noticed a new face around our office – a furry one!
 That friendly face is our new therapy dog – Steve.
 What does a therapy dog do and why is he such a valuable addition to our team?

-Why a therapy pet?
+Why a therapy pet in a dentist office?

 For many people, a visit to the dentist can make them feel anxious and uneasy.
 Studies have shown that interacting with animals lowers blood pressure, improves cardiovascular health, lowers the stress hormone cortisol, and promotes friendly social interaction.